Forkast (CGX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Forkast Historical Price

-According to the latest data gathered on Forkast live price page, the current price of Forkast is 0.0011431USD.
-The circulating supply of Forkast(CGX) is 175.01M CGX , giving it a market capitalization of $199.99K.
+According to the latest data gathered on Forkast live price page, the current price of Forkast is 0.00114435USD.
+The circulating supply of Forkast(CGX) is 175.01M CGX , giving it a market capitalization of $200.36K.

 The Forkast Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CGX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.